We Can’t Save Nature Without You

 Proposed development of these higher, drier parts of the property into mixed use residential and commercial space would have threatened the supply of groundwater the prairie depends on.

 “Groundwater modeling done by the U.S. Geological Survey predicts that development of the land west of Chiwaukee Prairie could have dropped groundwater levels in the fens and wet prairies by as much as several feet, threatening some exceptional wetlands and rare native plants,” Miller says.

-Over the past 5 years, with support from our members, TNC has worked with local landowners to acquire 150 acres west of the State Natural Area.
-While the land contains a few acres of healthy wetland, many were damaged or destroyed when a network of drain tiles and ditches was constructed by previous landowners to move water off the property.
-Much of the land has also become overrun by invasive trees and brush.
+Beginning in 2012, with support from our members, TNC worked with local landowners to acquire 150 acres west of the State Natural Area.
+While the land contained a few acres of healthy wetland, many were damaged or destroyed when a network of drain tiles and ditches was constructed by previous landowners to move water off the property.
+Much of the land had also become overrun by invasive trees and brush.

 Starting in January 2019, TNC launched a major restoration effort to remove the invasive trees and brush, restore wetlands and a more natural surface and groundwater flow, and replant the land to native prairie grasses and wildflowers.

-The restoration will also stop the excessive flow of nutrient-laden storm water runoff from this site through its ditch and drain tile network.
-Instead, the changes we make will capture and keep more of the water on this property, allowing it to infiltrate into the ground, replenishing the supply of groundwater.
-This will increase the supply of clean drinking water for people and feed the springs that are vital to the health of the adjoining Chiwaukee Prairie State Natural Area.
+As the restoration matures, the land will offer more and more habitat for monarch butterflies and other pollinators through reestablishment of native prairie cover.
+These pollinators help ensure the human food supply and the native plants they rely on also help to keep more water on this property, allowing it to infiltrate into the ground, replenishing the supply of groundwater.
+This will increase the supply of clean drinking water for people, ease flooding downstream and feed the springs that are vital to the health of the adjoining Chiwaukee Prairie State Natural Area.